 A great lesson in film music

-Tony Carnevale participates in the important initiative of ColonneSonore.net, edited by Massimo Privitera.
-It consists of episodic Film Music interview-lectures, based on six questions to which composers from all over the world answer, providing anecdotes and professional information for future colleagues, today promising young people, perhaps still students of film-music courses or self-taught with non-academic formations, all equally with a deep desire to become composers of music applied to images.
-It is also a way to gain a deeper understanding of various composers’ approaches to soundtrack making.
+Tony Carnevale participates in the important initiative by ColonneSonore.net, curated by Massimo Privitera.
+It consists of interview lessons on Film Music in episodes, where composers worldwide answer six questions, providing anecdotes and professional insights for future colleagues.
+Today’s promising young talents, perhaps still students in film-music courses or self-taught without an academic background, all share a deep desire to become composers for music applied to images.
+It’s also a way to understand each composer’s approach to creating a film score better.

-1. What methodology do you use in approaching the creation of a soundtrack?
+1. What methodology do you use when approaching the creation of a film score?

-It is clear that we are not talking about an image as a figure, as something delineated, but an image as a psychic state, between memory and imagination, both conscious, when we are aware of it, and unconscious, when it manifests as “sensation.”
-When we associate music with images, we are thus, in my view, “adding” invisible images to visible images.
-It is the viewer’s creativity that then intervenes by making these invisible images arise in his mind, in a nonconscious way: sensations, precisely, emotions, images in a broad sense, that is, psychic states related to imagination.
-So I work by following the non-rational flow of images, the unfolding of expressive, emotional dynamics.
+Or think about when we imagine music “in our heads,” even remembering something we’ve listened to without any conscious perception.
+These two examples should suggest that the human mind is capable of “hearing” music mentally, even without the physical perception of vibration.
+Therefore, music, on a mental level, or better yet, on a psychic level, is an “image.”
+Clearly, we’re not talking about an image as a figure, as something outlined, but as an image as a psychic state, between memory and imagination, both conscious when we are aware of it and unconscious when it manifests as “sensation.”
+When we associate music with images, we’re, in my view, “adding” invisible images to visible ones.
+The viewer’s creativity then comes into play, generating these invisible images in their mind unconsciously: sensations, emotions, that is, images in a broad sense, that is, psychic states related to imagination

 In this sense, I try to create a movement of sounds in harmony with the movements of the images, as if it were a symphony of sounds and images, a kind of “emotional orchestration” of the images proposed by the film, looking for “spaces” in which to insert sounds in relation to the rest.
 So the actors, the stage movements, the dialogues, are “instruments” that are already “playing” something: it is enough to know how to “listen” to find ways to add other sounds consistent with the scene, to create a kind of sound-image composition, not a background or a sound backdrop.
 This is because my goal is to reach the “sensibility,” the “feeling” of others, to make them immerse themselves in the atmosphere of the film, not to “wow” them with rhetorical “catchy” effects.
 Maybe then we can “let loose” a bit in the end credits.
 In case the film is already on view, of course I ask to have a copy in order to seek stimulation from an emotional point of view, that is, to understand my own reaction to the flow of the images, the narrative and the atmosphere that the images somehow suggest, before talking with the director about the soundtrack project.